zoomacode/hugo-site/content/posts/fluent-python-part-1.md

 #### **Summary**

-Python is a wonderful and full of surprises language and reading books like [Fluent Python by Luciano Romalho](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/) really helps to uncover unknown gems or re-discover forgotten ones.
+Python is a wonderful and full of surprises and reading books like [Fluent Python by Luciano Romalho](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/) really helps to uncover unknown gems or re-discover forgotten ones.